Frequently Asked Questions

 What should my dancer wear to class?

-There are not specific requirements for attire.
-Dancers are encouraged to wear comfortable clothing that they can move freely in.
-No long dresses, jeans, or jean materials are allowed.
 For most classes, dancers will be barefoot.
 Footed tights and socks are slippery–if a dancer wears tights to class, please ensure they are footless.
 Ballet shoes are recommended for Ballet and students in Breaking and Hip Hop dance best when wearing clean tennis shoes.
 Hair should be pulled back and off of the face and eyes.

 Can I observe my child’s class?